theturtle32/WebSocket-Node/README.md

 Changelog
 ---------

-***Current Version: 1.0.28*** — Released 2018-09-19
+***Current Version: 1.0.29*** — Released 2019-07-03

-* Updated to latest version of [nan](https://github.com/nodejs/nan)
-* Plus changes published in 1.0.27:
-  * Allowing additional request `headers` to be specified in the `tlsOptions` config parameter for WebSocketClient.
-See pull request #323
-  * Resolving deprecation warnings relating to usage of `new Buffer`
+* Updated some dependencies and updated the .gitignore and .npmignore files

 [View the full changelog](CHANGELOG.md)